theburningmonk/ReactoKinesix/README.md

 ## Error Handling

-As mentioned in the [**Getting Started**](#getting-started) section of this guide, the `IRecordProcessor` interface requires you to implement these three methods:
+As mentioned in the [**Getting Started**](#getting-started) section of this guide, the `IRecordProcessor` interface requires you to implement these methods:
 - `Process`
-- `GetErrorHandlingMode`
 - `OnMaxRetryExceeded`

-if an error is thrown by your implementation of `IRecordProcessor.Process` when processing a record then the library will call the `IRecordProcessor.GetErrorHandlingMode` method to give you the opportunity to decide how to handle the exception for this particular record.

-You can choose to retry the record a number of times and then either
+Via the configuration, you can choose to retry on error a number of times and then either
 - skip the record
 - stop processing this shard altogether

 if the specified retries have been reached and the error still persists then the library will proceed to call the `IRecordProcessor.OnMaxRetryExceeded` method to give you a last chance to handle the *record* before we skip to the next *record* or stop processing the *shard*.

-> **Note**: if you specify a retry count of 0 then the *record* will not be retried before skipping/stopping.
+> **Note**: if you specify a retry count of 0 then the *records* will not be retried before skipping/stopping.

 > **Note**: you may want to ensure that the data carried by the failing *record* is not lost by implementing a mechanism to fall back to *Amazon SQS* in your implementation of `IRecordProcessor.OnMaxRetryExceeded`.
 >